Sisters of Mercy Foundation Day, Dec. 12

 Lenten Spiritual Exercises Series

 John Staudenmaier, S.J., from UDM's Office of Mission & Identity, presents a selection of the Jesuit Spiritual Exercises of St. Ignatius Loyola.
-Now you can listen to audio recordings of some of these talks as UDMcasts.
-For details, and to hear the talks, go to the UDMcast Spiritual Exercises series page.
+The selections are available as UDMcasts.
+To hear the talks, go to the UDMcast Spiritual Exercises series page.